 SS: You have been a social activist all your life.
 What has been your experience of working inside a government set-up like DCW?
 What are the good and the bad parts?
 What has the Commission done to work on women’s safety?

 SM: When I came in (to DCW), I realised none of the computers were working, there were just 20 people working here.
 Cases were pending from anywhere between 6 months to 3 years, and there was no system to deal with them in an organised manner.
 The programmes were running without any monitoring.
 All this was very shocking.
 This was running like a typical sarkari daftar (government office), and I really wanted to change that.

 So we did a few things.
 We first got more staff.
 We ensured each and every programme gets properly designed and monitored.
 For instance, under our leadership in the past 6 months, the 181 helpline has received over 3.16 lakh calls.
-The Commission this year has handled 12,000 cases while earlier 2500 cases were handled.
+The Commission handled 12,000 cases in 2017 while earlier 2,500 cases were handled.
 The previous chairperson in the last 8 years had handled only one case.
 That’s the difference that we have brought about.
 We take action on a case within 72 hours.
 We have increased empathy, increased resources and are making the Commission work as a non-sarkari place.
 We also happen to be the only Commission that works Saturdays.

 SS: Women in this city, in this country don’t feel safe, and they are very angry that their government doesn’t care.
 The system doesn’t care.
 As head of DCW, don’t you feel angry about this sad state of affairs?